sefm-conference/2023/_pages/callforpapers.md

 Papers can be submitted through Easychair: [https://easychair.org/conferences/?conf=sefm2023](https://easychair.org/conferences/?conf=sefm2023).

-## Artefact Evaluation
+## Artifact Evaluation

-This edition of SEFM introduces an artefact evaluation (AE).
-An artefact contains any necessary material to support the claims made in the paper and ideally makes the results fully reproducible.
-Submission of an artefact is **optional for regular papers** and **mandatory for tool papers**.
-The artefacts will be judged by the Artefact Evaluation Committee (AEC).
-More details can be found on the [artefact page]({{ site.baseurl }}{% link _pages/artefacts.md %}).
+This edition of SEFM introduces an artifact evaluation (AE).
+An artifact contains any necessary material to support the claims made in the paper and ideally makes the results fully reproducible.
+Submission of an artifact is **optional for regular papers** and **mandatory for tool papers**.
+The artifacts will be judged by the Artifact Evaluation Committee (AEC).
+More details can be found on the [artifact page]({{ site.baseurl }}{% link _pages/artifacts.md %}).

 ## Publication